Child Protection Certification for Volunteers

 - signed acknowledgment form from the ADW child-protection policy booklet

 SJB requires each family to volunteer for lunch-recess duty (12:00-12:40 PM) five times a year.
 Parents who pay a $150 “opt out” fee by Sept.
 7 are excluded from the lunch-duty requirement.

-Parents who participate in lunch duty service should sign up for their duty dates in advance by going to the online scheduling Volunteer Spot website.
-Parents will be notified by email in August when the Volunteer Spot calendar is ready for them to log on to schedule their duty days.
+Parents who participate in lunch duty service should sign up for their duty dates in advance by going to our SignUp page.
 Parents should try to arrive 5 to 10 minutes early on the days that they serve so that they have a chance to review the lunch and recess rules.
 Parents should confirm their attendance by signing their initials next to their names on the sign-up sheet outside the school office.
 At the end of the school year, a $40 fee will be charged for each unfulfilled duty day.

 This service enables our resource and teaching teams to hold Student of Concern Intervention Plan (SCIP) meetings during the school day.
 In SCIP meetings, resource leaders and teachers meet to develop intervention plans to help students academically, behaviorally, emotionally, socially.
 In follow-up meetings, they monitor the effect of the interventions against measurable goals identified in the plan and make decisions about staying on the same course or trying something different.

 We ask parents to do their best to enforce our school rules on student behavior at lunch and recess.

 Kindergarten-4th Grade Lunch 12:00-12:20/Recess 12:20-12:40

 Students eat at their assigned table or desk from 12:00 noon until 12:20 PM.
 They may not trade food or drinks.